About the National Cancer Screening Register

 The NCSR supports the end-to-end operations of these life-saving programs by:

 - Inviting and reminding eligible people to participate in bowel and cervical screening and supports clinical follow-up for participants with screen-detected abnormalities.
+Patients at high-risk of lung cancer can be enrolled in the lung screening program by their healthcare provider when the program commences from July 2025.

 - Generating comprehensive data to inform policy and improve screening program quality and service delivery.